xloyb/LaunchLoom-Beta/Plan.md

-# Project Title
+# LaunchLoom Beta

 I am developing an open-source, multipurpose React, Tailwind, and Astro application with the Daisyui component library to streamline startup development.
-The project will cover the following aspects:
+LaunchLoom Beta will cover the following aspects:

 ## Essential Features: